microsoft/playwright-testing-service/samples/experimental/.NET/README.md

-# Get Started Sample
+# Scale Playwright .NET tests with Microsoft Playwright Testing (Experimental)

-This sample uses a basic test to show how the service can speed up test suite completion with more parallel cloud browsers.
+This sample demonstrates how to run Playwright .NET tests at scale using Microsoft Playwright Testing.
+It showcases the benefits of accelerating test suite completion by leveraging more parallel cloud browsers.
+The tests are executed using popular .NET test runners, specifically NUnit or MSTest.

-If you have not yet created a workspace or configured your subscription,  please follow the [ReadMe](../../../README.md).
+If you have not yet created a workspace or configured your subscription, please follow the [Get Started guide](../../../README.md#get-started).

 ## Sample setup
 1. Clone this sample: